sarahrshannon/sarahrshannon.github.io/_projects/5_project.md

 To create training and validation data, I visually selected Karez images using free 1m satellite imagery from the [OrbView-3](https://www.usgs.gov/centers/eros/science/usgs-eros-archive-commercial-satellites-orbview-3) commercial satellite data (from USGS).
 I then used the TensorFlow library to train and test the image classifier using 2960 training images and 740 validation images.
 To expand the size of the training data I augmented the images using the Keras ImageDataGenerator function.

-A Jupyter notebook containing the code is stored on [gitHub](https://github.com/ClimateDataLab/TensorFlow-karez/blob/main/karez_cnn_build_nb.ipynb)
+A Jupyter notebook containing the code is stored [here](https://github.com/ClimateDataLab/TensorFlow-karez/blob/main/karez_cnn_build_nb.ipynb)

 The image classifier works well, detecting the presence of Karez tunnels with a precision of 95%.
-The next step is to deploy the model to run on multiple satellite tiles.
+The next step is to productionise the model to run on multiple satellite tiles.
 This will enable mapping of the locations of tunnels across multiple countries in Asia.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">